Information Security Policy

 Review and Continuous Improvement

-This Policy and the ISMS are reviewed at leat annually or following significant changes to the business, risks, or regulatory requirements.
-Improvements are based on risk assessment, incident analysis, and performance monitoring.
+This Policy and the ISMS are reviewed at least annually, or whenever significant changes occur to the business, risk landscape or regulatory requirements.
+Improvements are informed by risk assessments, incident analysis and performance monitoring.

-Internal and external audits are conducted to ensure effectiveness and ongoing compliance with ISO/IEC 27001:2022.
+Internal and external audits are conducted to ensure the effectiveness of the ISMS and continued compliance with ISO/IEC 27001:2022.

 Switch The Language